As a taxpayer filing an Extension before April 18th, you may be asking, how much should I send in with my Form 4868?

 BACKDOOR STRATEGY IF MAKING 1st QUARTER DEPOSIT: If you’re going to be making a 1st quarter estimated tax payment for this year anyway, it’s essentially the same thing if you send in a larger Extension payment because any ‘overpayment’ can be applied to the prior year and you’re back where you started.
 Otherwise stated, don’t make a 1st quarter estimated payment, just load up your Extension payment for the prior year.
 It provides a buffer if you miscalculated your Extension payment, and it’s essentially the same thing as making a 1st Quarter payment because any overpayment would/could be applied to THIS year’s tax liability.
 However, if creating a ‘rough draft’ of your prior year’s tax return is out of the question, see Guideline #4 below to come up with an amount that could still do the trick with just a few calculations.

-General Guideline #2 – SEND in the same amount you paid when you owed LAST YEAR with your last year’s tax return (paid last year with your Extension for your 1040 Tax Return for the year before).
+General Method #3 – SEND in the same amount you paid when you owed LAST YEAR with your last year’s tax return (paid last year with your Extension for your 1040 Tax Return for the year before).
 Essentially, if you owed $$ last year, you made about the same amount of money, and had the same withholdings or made the same deposits… DON’T STRESS…just send in the same amount as owed for the year before.

-General Guideline #4 – If you made more money last year, than you did the year before, you’re going to have to do some math and calculations.
+General Method #4 – If you made more money last year, than you did the year before, you’re going to have to do some math and calculations.

-- Step 1 – Determine what tax bracket you were in last year for the next dollar of profit/income you would have made (see the 2021 Tax Bracket Below as an example).
+- Step 1 – Determine what tax bracket you were in last year for the next dollar of profit/income you would have made this year.

 - Step 2 – Multiply the amount of your increased income last year (over the year before) by the proper amount based on the bracket from Step 1.

-- Step 3 – Add this amount to any other tax you may have paid last year according to Guideline #2 above.
-Essentially, you are adding together the figure from Guidelines #2 and #4.
+- Step 3 – Add this amount to any other tax you may have paid last year according to Method #3 above.
+Essentially, you are adding together the figure from Methods #3 and #4.